ZhouJiaLinmumu/unigraph-schema/README.md

 <a name="domains"/>
 ### Self contained domains

-Domains no longer leak information.
-Cross-domain references are handled by type inheritance.
-In the below example the "book.book_edition_location" type will inherit all properties from its expected type: "location.location", while in the same time the particular location that the book was published will also be referenced as such and not just as "location.location":
+Properties can not have properties defined in other domains as their "[Object Types](#objecttype)".
+The only exception is when they point to **mediator** types, the **type** and **common** domain, as they hold basic information shared across all domains.
+Cross-domain references is handled by type inheritance via the "ExpectedType" parameter of the types.
+In the below example the "book.book_edition_location" type will inherit all properties from its expected type: "location.location", the location in which the book was published will in turn receive the "book.book_edition_location" type in addition its "location.location":

 ```json
 {